Starotitorov/react-tutorial-app/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the result.